-External leakage failure rates do not directly contribute to the reliability of the valve but should be reviewed for secondary safety and environmental issues.
+As the External Leak failure rates are a subset of the No Effect failure rates, the total No Effect failure rate is the sum of the listed No Effect and External Leak rates.
+External leakage failure rates do not directly contribute to the reliability of the device but should be reviewed for secondary safety and environmental issues.